 An exciting partnership between educators and Whoa!
 Studios has resulted in rolling out of our Kea for Kids! education roadshow for South Island schools.
 The “Kea for Kids” Kea Conservation Trust roadshow was launched in 2022 with funds from Whoa!
 Studios and as of 2024 is been sponsored by NZSki as part of their "Bring back the Birds" programme.
 This hands on, interactive class aims to reach children throughout Te Wai Pounamu to build better understanding and enthusiasm for kea, in a fun environment.
-As of the end of 2023, 31 schools, 101 classes and 2094 students had been visited from Golden Bay to Te Anau, with more schools being visited during 2024!
+As of the end of 2024, 35 schools, 111 classes and 2323 students had been visited from Golden Bay to Te Anau.

 For annual outcomes, please scroll below 🙂